 Profit margins are deteriorating for many businesses in the beverage industry.
 Rising inputs from the items mentioned above are significant factors, as is fierce competition.
 As costs continue to increase, many beverage manufacturers are hesitant to pass those costs to their consumers – further threatening profit margins.

-In 2021, it will be critical for beverage companies to look for methods to decrease production costs in their facilities.
-One way to reduce production costs is to develop a robust training program that quickly and effectively brings your employees up to speed.
+It will be critical for beverage companies to look for methods to decrease production costs in their facilities.
+One way to reduce production costs is to incorporate frontline workers into your efficiency and continuous improvement efforts.

 Many food and beverage companies are turning to lean manufacturing to identify waste and reduce costs.
 But rarely does lean training go beyond the leadership circle.
 When employees fully understand lean manufacturing and its benefits, they are empowered to contribute to a collaborative effort to improve productivity that helps companies grow and thrive.
 See a list of 15 lean manufacturing courses every manufacturer should be providing their production staff.